 - Gather feedback during various stages of the course.

-- Integrate the ratings seamlessly with adaptive learning paths.
+- Integrate the ratings seamlessly with adaptive learning paths or trigger notifications with Pulse based on specific responses.

 - Make feedback comparable across multiple courses, allowing for consistent reporting.